node-red/node-red.github.io/docs/creating-nodes/node-js.md

 slug: .js
 ---

-The node `.js` file defines the runtime behaviour of the node.
+The node `.js` file defines the runtime behavior of the node.

  - [Node constructor](#node-constructor)
  - [Receiving messages](#receiving-messages)